PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

     The fulfillment handler callback

-    :param string popupId: Id of the consent popup
+    :param string popupId: ID of the consent form

         Example::